ernix/p5-Hash-Shave/README.md

 This package provides __shave__ subroutine to rebuild hash structures.

-I sometimes need to walk through a data structure that it consists only of a bunch of nested hashes, even if some of them should be treated as arrays or single values.
+I sometimes want to walk through a data structure that it consists only of a bunch of nested hashes, even if some of them should be treated as arrays or single values.
 This module shaves these numbered keys.